 (source: Bank of Estonia)

-Direct investments from Norway are primarily made in professional, research and technical activity ( 35%), financial and insurance sector (21%) and wholesale and retail trade ( 13% of investments).
+As of 2017, direct investments from Norway are primarily made in professional, research and technical activity (42%), wholesale and retail trade (24%) as well as real estate (14%).

-Estonian investments in Norway (0,8% of all direct investments abroad) are mainly in processing industry (56%), real estate (17%) and wholesale and retail trade ( 8%).
+Estonian investments in Norway (0,9% of all direct investments abroad) are mainly in processing industry (57%), wholesale and retail trade (12%), construction (5%) as well as transportation and storage (3%).

-The number of tourists from Norway have slightly decreased over the last 6 years, in 2016 approximately 38 000 Norwegian tourists stayed overnight in Estonia (1,8% of all the tourists).
+The number of tourists from Norway have slightly decreased over the past 5 years.
+In 2012, around 48 500 Norwegian tourists stayed overnight in Estonia.
+In 2017, approximately 36 000 Norwegian tourists stayed overnight in Estonia (1,7% of all tourists).

 Worth mentioning among Estonia’s and Norway’s close communication in the sphere of culture are the reciprocal visits and frequent performances of singing choirs, dance ensembles, delegations of friendship towns and counties.